 Before the dental crown is attached, your teeth must be prepared.
 The entire dental crown application procedure consists of the following steps.

 - An x-ray examination assesses the current condition of your jawbone and roots.

 - The dentist measures your teeth accurately and gets an impression of your tooth shape and size.
 Following that, he or she selects the correct color corresponding to the rest of your teeth (for porcelain or ceramic crowns).

-- During the next appointment, the dentist places a temporary crown while the permanent one is being prepared.
+- The dentist places a temporary crown during the next appointment while the permanent one is prepared.
 The dental crown creation takes around two to three weeks.

 - Once the dental crown is prepared, the dentist will fit it over your current teeth using anesthesia.

 - You may have to bite to make final adjustments before the doctor cements its position.

 - Once the dental crown has been attached, you only need minor oral maintenance in cleaning, brushing, and flossing.